Pixelplace95/GameDev/Level design/Videos/Spatial Communication.md

 	If we didn't make the spaces interesting
 	The Feel turns like a liminal-ish
 	* Force to piece together a mental map
-# Tear Down te wall
+# Tear Down the wall
 * Still prevents player escaping
 * More visual engaging
 * Opportunities to reinforce the goal